 The classic, and still a stunner.
-More than just a notebook and your common teen with pretentions of superior knowledge, Death Note tells of the borders between religion and faith, righteousness and evil, loathing and lust.
+Accept no substitutes.
+More than just a notebook and your greater spotted teen with pretentions of superior knowledge, Death Note tells of the borders between religion and faith, righteousness and evil, loathing and lust.
 Light’s an unusual anti-hero who, repugnant as he is, maintains a fascination through the enigma of his motivations.
 His dance of domination with super sleuth L is a masterclass in putting the seduction back into the hero’s triumph, and the villain’s comeuppance.

 Fate/stay night: Unlimited Blade Works